Accounting in Denmark - introduction

 1. An entrepreneur who wishes to set up his/her own business in Denmark should familiarize himself/herself with the laws on Danish accounting:

-- Accounting Act of 1998's - you will find information about the organization of accounting, record keeping and business records;
+- Accounting Act of 1998's - you will find information about the organization of accounting and finances, record keeping and business records;

 2. From the entrepreneur's viewpoint, the following acts are also important: